 On a Cold, Rainy Night in Stoke

-This viral football phrase was popularly coined by commentator Andy Grey back in 2010.
-He used it in reference to the harsh conditions that teams often play through in England, claiming that Lionel Messi would perhaps struggle “on a cold, rainy night in Stoke” when playing away in the country.
+This viral football phrase was popularly coined by commentator Andy Grey in 2010.
+He used it about the harsh conditions teams often play through in England, claiming that Lionel Messi would perhaps struggle “on a cold, rainy night in Stoke” when playing away in the country.

 Named after Czech player Antonin Panenka, this football word is used to describe a style of penalty kick where the taker lightly chips the ball into the back of the net.